smetj/wishbone/docs/server/index.rst

                             find Wishbone modules.
       --graph               When enabled starts a webserver on 8088 showing a graph of connected modules and queues.
+      --profile             When enabled profiles the process and dumps a profile file in the current directory.
+The profile file can be loaded in Chrome developer tools.

 ------------------